Virginia State School: Landscape Elements / Grounds

-The grounds are well-established with many large, mature trees including figs (Ficus spp.), camphor laurels (Cinnamomum camphora), slash pines (Pinus elliottii), tipuanas (Tipuana tipu), poincianas (Delonix regia) and paper-bark tea-trees (Melaleuca quinquenervia).
-The generous sports oval north of the school building complex and its mature perimeter shade trees enhance the school's prominence in its location and provide a picturesque setting for the school.
+The grounds are with many trees including figs (Ficus spp.), camphor laurels (Cinnamomum camphora), slash pines (Pinus elliottii), tipuanas (Tipuana tipu), poincianas (Delonix regia) and paper-bark tea-trees (Melaleuca quinquenervia).

 A tennis court is located in its original position in the southwestern corner of the site.

 Forestry plots are located along the northern edge of the sports oval (established by 1952), and north and east of the tennis court (established by 1958).
 In each of these locations, slash pine trees are planted in uniform rows; those east of the tennis court are bounded by timber log seating.

 The school grounds are beautified by mature perimeter trees, planted along the Sandgate Road and Brickyard Road boundaries.
 A large fig tree on the Jefferis Street boundary, east of the tennis court, is encircled by timber seating.

 Mature shade trees are planted in various places throughout the school site.
 Particularly large camphor laurel specimens are located north of Block B and north of the tennis court; and a mature Hong Kong orchid tree (Bauhina sp.) is east of the tennis court.

 A plaque commemorating the opening of the school is positioned north of the sectional school building.